 Mackerel are seasonal fish and usually arrive in our waters around late spring and leave early autumn.
 Saying that, this year (2016) they never really left.
 People have being catching mackerel all through this winter.

 You can easily find them around piers, harbours and jetties that provide easy access to deep water and tidal runs that mackerel favour.
 They tend to feed roughly half way up from the seabed.
 Pollock, whiting and mackerel all tend to hunt at roughly the same depth (half way up).

-If you're catching other fish instead, use this image as a rough guide to whereabouts the mackerel will be…
+Mackerel usually hunt around half way up from the sea bed.
+Use this image as a rough guide to whereabouts the mackerel will be…